Common Ragweed is a native erect annual, growing to 40 inches high with many upper branches. The stems are hairy and green to pinkish red.

 Above: 1st photo - Common Ragweed branches profusely.
 2nd photo - Flower spikes develop from the upper leaf axils.
 These spikes contain the staminate (male) flowers (3rd photo)

 Below - Male and Female flowers are separate.
-1st photo - The male flowers (below left) are in small bead-like heads on the elongated spike.
+1st photo - The male flowers (1st photo) are in small bead-like heads on the elongated spike.
 2nd photo - The female flowers are clustered in a group at the base of the spike.
 They are obscured by leafy green bracts but the long styles are visible.
 Note the hair on all parts.

 Below: 1st photo - The leaf is 1 or 2-pinnatifid, smaller and alternate toward the top of the stem.
 2nd photo - a female flower cluster.